top of page

 How to make perfect Mashed Potatoes - my restaurant's smooth & creamy recipe revealed

 Mashed potatoes, a seemingly simple dish, is often underestimated in its details.
 To make smooth and fluffy mashed potatoes, there are some small techniques that cannot be overlooked.
-During his time working in a restaurant, BigBoy would use over ten kilograms of potatoes daily to create incredibly smooth mashed potatoes.
+During my time working in a restaurant, BigBoy would use over ten kilograms of potatoes daily to create incredibly smooth mashed potatoes.
 Now, let’s introduce you to the secrets of making restaurant-quality mashed potatoes!

 How to make perfect Mashed Potatoes - my restaurant's smooth & creamy recipe revealed